Kindergarten Registration is OPEN!

 The link between family, school and student

-How an SFRS can help your family
+How a Social Worker can help your family

 Individual supports

-An SFRS can provide a range of supports for children, from periodic check-ins to specialized therapy, depending on what individual children need.
+A social worker can provide a range of supports for children, from periodic check-ins to specialized therapy, depending on what individual children need.

 Group support

-An SFRS also meets with students in small groups based on shared needs.
+A social worker also meets with students in small groups based on shared needs.

 Parent contact